Aerobiker/Aero-s-Shaders/README.md

 A repository of my own shaders for unity (optimized for VRC)

 > **Warning**
-> This README is a bit old, please wait for the rework of this page in the weeks (2/12/22)
+> This README is a quite old, please wait for the rework of this page in a few weeks/month's (2/12/22)

 > **Note**
 > New shader : Pseudo Encryption, please go read the folder (it has a README).